DevPrice/godot-slang/README.md

 [![Build GDExtension](https://github.com/DevPrice/godot-slang/actions/workflows/builds.yml/badge.svg)](https://github.com/DevPrice/godot-slang/actions/workflows/builds.yml)

 This project is a work-in-progress to support [Slang](https://shader-slang.org/)-based compute shaders in Godot.
+The primary goal of this project is to simplify working with compute shaders within Godot.

 ## Features
 * Simple and straightforward handling of `.slang` files.
 You can `load("res://something.slang")` and it works exactly how you would expect.
-* Supports most `.glsl` and `.hlsl` shaders in addition to `.slang`
-* Supports most major Slang features, including modules.
 * Uses a high-level API for binding shader parameters, similar to GDShader (`set_shader_parameter(...)`).
 * Minimizes boilerplate by automatically binding shader parameters for common textures (color, depth, normal/roughness, etc.), current time, shader globals, and more.
+* Allows exposing shader parameters to the editor via a familiar export pattern.
 * First-class support for compositor effects.
+* Supports most major Slang features, including modules.
+* Supports most `.glsl` and `.hlsl` shaders in addition to `.slang`.

 ## Usage